xebialabs/overthere/README.md

 * The built-in file sharing capabilities of Windows are based on CIFS and are therefore available and enabled by default.
 * A Telnet Server is available on all Windows Server versions although it might not be enabled.
 * WinRM is available on Windows Server 2008 and up.
-It is not installed by default on Windows Server 2003 R2 but it is available as the Hardware Management feature through the __Add/Remove System Components__ feature in __Control Panel__ under Management and Monitoring Tools.
-The Windows Dev Center has <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/aa384426(v=vs.85).aspx">more information on WinRM</a>.

 See the [section on the host setup](#cifs_host_setup) for more information on how to setup the remote hosts.